Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 Reasons to run node:

 * Mining - earn profit
-* Own project - get the latest blockchain data from your own node withou having to trust third party sending transations from your own node use your node API, to be independent from trird party possibility to tweak your node so that you can setup extended functionality for your project
+* Own project - get the latest blockchain data from your own node without having to trust third party.
+Send transations from your own node.
+Use your node API, to be independent from trird party.
+Tweak your own node to setup extended functionality for your project.

 For details about Waves protocol, blockchain scalability and rewards see [Waves-NG Protocol](/en/blockchain/waves-protocol/waves-ng-protocol) article.